Inequalities for semi-stable surface fibrations, and their relation to the Coleman-Oort conjecture: Background from surface theory

-There is a stronger lower bound, the slope inequality which is due to Moriwaki.
-It is a consequence of certain enumerative properties of cycles on the compactified moduli space $\overline M_g$.
+Xiao's slope inequality \eqref{eqn:xiao} admits a refined version which is due to Moriwaki.
+It is a consequence of certain enumerative properties of cycles on the compactified moduli space $\overline \MM_g$.
 To explain it, let me introduce some more notation.
-The moduli space $\overline M_g$ has at its boundary the irreducible divisors $\Delta_j$, $j=0,\dots,[\frac g 2]$ where the stable genus $g$ curve $C$ belongs to $\Delta_0$ if $C$ is irreducible and to $\Delta_j$, $j>0$, if it is of the form $C=C_1+C_2$ where $p_a(C_1)=j$, $p_a(C_2)=g-j$.
+The moduli space $\overline \MM_g$ has as boundary the irreducible divisors $\Delta_j$, $j=0,\dots,[\frac g 2]$ where the stable genus $g$ curve $C$ belongs to $\Delta_0$ if $C$ is irreducible and to $\Delta_j$, $j>0$, if it is of the form $C=C_1+C_2$ where $p_a(C_1)=j$, $p_a(C_2)=g-j$.
 The double point $C_1\cap C_2$ is then called a double point of type $j$.
 The double points of an irreducible curve are called of type $0$.
+This terminology extends to the semi-stable situation: if there is a tree $R$ of rational curves connecting $C_1$ and $C_2$, all of the double points on $R$ are of type $j$.

-If $p_f : B \to \overline{M_g}$ is the period map for $f$, the curve $p_f(B)$ meets the divisor $\Delta_j$ exactly in the points $s\in B$ over which there is a singular fibre with a double point of type $j$.
+If $p : B \to \overline{\MM_g}$ is the period map for $f$, the curve $p(B)$ meets the divisor $\Delta_j$ exactly in the points $s\in B$ over which there is a singular fibre with a double point of type $j$.
 Let $\delta_j(f)$ be the total number of such points.
 Moriwaki's inequality \cite[Theorem D]{moriwaki} reads: